tytydraco/yessleep/out/The_Day_I_Lost_my_Smile.md

 &#x200B;

 Where the animals in the living room showed an expert's touch, even I could admit that, the same could not be said of the children.
 Bits of stuffing fell from the bodies of some while others looked like they'd been torn apart and sewn back together by some alien species with little idea of anatomy or biology.
-Some seemed intact, their skin stitched shut with thick black thread, but even their skin hung off of them in flaps.
+Some seemed intact, their skin stitched shut with thick black thread, but even their skin hung loose in flaps.

 Some futile attempt had clearly been made to preserve them, but in spite of it each body existed in a state of decomposition more gruesome and advanced than the last.
 Their faces were sunken into skulls, flesh had rotted away leaving bone visible beneath.
 Eyes lay open wide, mouths agape with teeth glistening white against decaying gums, lips stretched into permanent and sickening smiles.
 Their clothes were decayed, moth-eaten and ragged, stained yellowish-grey with mould.
 The windows of the conservatory space were all wide open and yet the cloying stench of death and decay lingered in the air like a thick fog, forcing me to hold my breath lest I choke.